Submit your Mutual Rescue story by October 15

 Executive Producer

 Mutual Rescue’s executive producer, David Whitman, is known as a wandering spirit.
-After a transformative year as an exchange student in Belgium, he graduated from the University of California, Berkeley, then volunteered for three years with the U.S. Peace Corps in Saint Lucia.
-He later managed Berkeley’s renowned Hertz Concert Hall, receiving multiple awards from the University during his 14 years there.
-For the next decade, he pursued arts interests in the U.S., Europe, and Brazil.
-Silicon Valley’s Tech Museum then tapped him to coordinate a monumental exhibition on Leonardo da Vinci in partnership with the storied Uffizi Gallery, Opera Laboratori, and other major cultural institutions in Italy.
-For the next eight years, he designed and directed the Museum’s resplendent, multimedia Tech Awards galas, then joined forces with Carol Novello to create Mutual Rescue.
-He has contributed to numerous organizations as a board member, most recently the Yavapai Symphony Association.
-He collects contemporary art and traditional textiles, reads adventurously, and loves exploring rugged nature trails with his basenji companions.
+Following an adventurous year in Europe, he graduated from the University of California, Berkeley, then volunteered with the Peace Corps in Saint Lucia.
+He later managed Berkeley’s Hertz Concert Hall, for 14 years, then pursued arts interests for the next decade in Florida and Brazil.
+California’s Tech Interactive tapped him to coordinate its monumental, transatlantic exhibition on Leonardo in partnership with Italy’s Ministry for Cultural Heritage, Opera Laboratori, and the Uffizi Gallery.
+Then, for nearly a decade, he designed and directed the resplendent, multimedia galas of Silicon Valley’s global Tech Awards, before joining forces with Carol Novello to create Mutual Rescue.

 Finnegan Dowling

-Finnegan Dowling is Mutual Rescue’s program and social media manager, and a regular contributor to the Mutual Rescue blog.
+Finnegan Dowling is Mutual Rescue’s shelter engagement manager and a regular contributor to the Mutual Rescue blog.
 She has been poking around animal welfare for more than 25 years and has worked in shelters in Washington, Colorado, California, and Nicaragua.
-Prior to Mutual Rescue, she was the social media manager for Humane Society Silicon Valley, where her work was honored with Shorty and Communicator Awards.
+Prior to Mutual Rescue, she was the social-media manager for Humane Society Silicon Valley, where her work was honored with Shorty and Communicator Awards.
 Finnegan’s writing has been published in The Bark, Bay Woof, and Huffington Post.
 She lives in coastal Texas with an opinionated dog and her husband.
 When not working, you can usually find her reading, writing, or running around Latin America.

 Kurt Krukenberg